- Developers

 Use our Ethereum blockchain development guide to configure the above-mentioned tools:

-8. Develop smart contracts to create your own token
+8. Develop smart contracts to create your own crypto token

-To develop a cryptographic token using the Ethereum blockchain platform, you essentially create a smart contract.
+To develop a crypto token using the Ethereum blockchain platform, you essentially create a smart contract.
 Use the appropriate Ethereum standard, e.g., ERC-20, ERC-721, etc.

 9. Creating smart contracts to build an Ethereum DApp (Decentralized app)